0xHarley/0xHarley/README.md

 Since I found out that I have no life, I let down my Medical degree, packed my backpack and moved to Cyber Security field ${{\color{red}Insane\ Right?\ Now\ You\ Know\ Why\ Harley\ Quinn\ Reassembles\ Me}}$ 😄

-Let's take it more seriously, I'm an addicted Blue teamer who currently works as a SOC Analyst and don't mind to spend the whole day analyzing/building attacks scenarioes, In fact the most part I love about my job is that I can read minds.
+Let's take it more seriously, I'm an addicted Blue teamer who currently works as a SOC Analyst, I don't mind to spend the whole day analyzing/building attacks scenarioes, In fact the most part I love about my job is that I can read minds.

 Currently working on improving my Coding/Scripting skills since one year ago, the only thing I Knew about Computer Science was how to start and shutdown my laptop.